jacyanthis/jacy-project-proposal/README.md

 [heroku]:

 ## Minimum Viable Product
-Welcome aboard!
+Welcome aboard, matey!
 SeaMail is inspired by Gmail on a Rails and Backbone framework.
 Users can:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->

-Key Functionality:
 - [ ] Create accounts
 - [ ] Create sessions (log in)
 - [ ] Create emails